 A mural entitled “The Historic Tehachapi Loop” was completed in 2002 and is another favorite with visitors to the area.
 The work was a collaborative effort between New Zealand artist Marc Spykerbosch and John Pugh.
 The piece is a sweeping, panoramic view of “The Loop” valley.
-The artists spent many days hiking through the area to get a feel for the place in order to better depict it in their mural.
+The artists spent many days hiking through the area to feel the place to depict it in their mural better.

 Street Dance Mural

 Test pilot and local Tehachapi artist Mark Pestana are responsible for designing and painting the unique “Airmail” mural finished in 2007.
-The piece was commissioned to mark a new stamp that was issued in 1938, to commemorate the 20th anniversary of the first airmail delivery in America.
+The piece was commissioned to mark a new stamp issued in 1938 to commemorate the 20th anniversary of the first airmail delivery in America.

 The mural is actually two works in one.
 On the left, we see a Tehachapi pilot standing next to his plane in 1938.
 The right-hand side of the mural shows an airmail letter as it would have looked in that same year.
 Especially interesting is that the artist chose to paint the portrait of the pilot and his plane in black and white; However, the airmail letter on the right has been rendered in bright colors.

 The murals are one thing that draws visitors to the town.
-There are many historic buildings which have been preserved in their original state, and most can be enjoyed during a half day walk around town.
-The Errea House Museum at 311 S. Green St. in Tehachapi, California.
+Many historic buildings have been preserved in their original state.
+During a half-day walk around town, most can be enjoyed—the Errea House Museum at 311 S. Green St. in Tehachapi, California.
 The house is the only surviving building from the settlement of Tehichipa.
 The Tehachapi Museum can be found at 310 S. Green Street inside the old Kern County Library building.

 Tehachapi Depot Museum

-Tehachapi Depot Museum houses a collection of train artifacts along with information on train history of the region.
-Chances are you will see a freight speeding by on its way to or from the world famous Tehachapi loop.
+Tehachapi Depot Museum houses a collection of train artifacts and information on the train history of the region.
+Chances are you will see a freight speeding by on its way to or from the world-famous Tehachapi loop.
 Admission to the Tehachapi Depot Museum is free.
-101 W Tehachapi Blvd, Tehachapi, California. website.
+101 W Tehachapi Blvd, Tehachapi, California.
+Website.

 Souza Family Vineyard